Early modern Britain: Warfare and finance

 From 1700 to 1850, Britain was involved in 137 wars or rebellions.
-Apart from losing the American War of Independence, it was generally successful in warfare, and was especially successful in financing its military commitments.
+Apart from losing the American Revolutionary War, it was generally successful in warfare, and was especially successful in financing its military commitments.
 France and Spain, by contrast, went bankrupt.
 Britain maintained a relatively large and expensive Royal Navy, along with a small standing army.
 When the need arose for soldiers it hired mercenaries or financed allies who fielded armies.
 The rising costs of warfare forced a shift in government financing from the income from royal agricultural estates and special imposts and taxes to reliance on customs and excise taxes and, after 1790, an income tax.
 Working with bankers in the City, the government raised large loans during wartime and paid them off in peacetime.
 The rise in taxes amounted to 20% of national income, but the private sector benefited from the increase in economic growth.
 The demand for war supplies stimulated the industrial sector, particularly naval supplies, munitions and textiles, which gave Britain an advantage in international trade during the postwar years.